climate-change-and-environmental-impact

 Understanding Environmental Changes

-Environmental changes can be defined as alterations in the natural environment that affect ecosystems, climate, and the availability of resources.
-These changes can be gradual or abrupt, and their effects can be seen across various scales, from local to global.
+Environmental changes refer to alterations in the natural environment that affect ecosystems, climate, and the availability of resources.
+These changes can be gradual — such as long-term warming trends or soil degradation — or abrupt, like a volcanic eruption or a flash flood.
+Their effects are felt across multiple scales, from a single village to the entire planet.
 Key types of environmental changes include:

 Historical Context of Environmental Changes